shuozhixu/LAMMPSatUCSB/README.md

 LAMMPS is installed on Pod, so you don't need to install it yourself.

-First, on your own computer, download these five files to a local directory `gsfe` from this github repository.
+First, on your own computer, download these five files to a local directory `local_gsfe` from this github repository.
 They are

 - `lmp_gsfe.batch`, which is for job submission
 - `lmp_gsfe.data`, which is the LAMMPS data file